abdulrabkhan01/FileReader/README.md

 # FileReader App

 **Created on 17-Jan-2025**
+*** This app will reverse the content of file line by line
 ## How to run the project

 1. **Import the project in Eclipse/IntelliJ:** Import the project into Eclipse or IntelliJ as a Maven project.